 With fixed odds betting the oddsmaker sets the odds for a particular outcome and if this outcome occurs you are paid out based on the odds you bet at, regardless of what every other individual betting on the event wagered on.
 With fixed odds betting you are wagering against the sportsbook at the odds given.

 In contrast parimutuel betting basically involves betting against other gamblers who are betting on the same event.
 It’s easiest to think of parimutuel betting as betting into a pool where the payout is determined by the total number of other bets on that same outcome.
-So if you bet on a horse named ‘Joe’ to win and half the money in the betting pool was bet on ‘Joe’ then your payout would be 2/1.
+So if you bet on a horse named ‘Joe’ to win and one third of the money in the betting pool was bet on ‘Joe’ then your payout would be 2-1.
 The potential payout for each outcome changes as more bets are placed, so the odds that you see when you place your bet, may not be the same odds that you are paid out at if more bets are placed after your wager.

 Here is an example to show how your payout can change even after you placed your bet at certain odds.